September 01 2022

 Our Nomad Sofa, Big Easy Sofa and Baro Sinker sofa are some modern styles to check out.

-With a style in mind, let’s dive into the practical aspects of sofa shopping and the factors to consider when choosing your protagonist.
+With your style figured out, here's what else to consider when buying a sofa — from dimensions and doorways to upholstery and seating depth.
 Whether you’re setting up your first apartment or upgrading your living room furniture, it’s all about finding the right combination of comfort and design.
 Read on to discover how to choose the best sofa for your home.

 Will the sofa fit through your doorway?